Letters to a Young Poet: Correspondence with Rilke

-In 1929, Franz Xaver Kappus compiled ten letters that he received from Rainer Maria Rilke that were written from 1902 to 1908 and published them under the title Briefe an einen jungen Dichter (Letters to a Young Poet) through Insel Verlag in Leipzig.
+In 1929, Franz Xaver Kappus compiled ten letters that he had received from Rainer Maria Rilke that were written from 1902 to 1908 and published them under the title Briefe an einen jungen Dichter (Letters to a Young Poet) through Insel Verlag in Leipzig.
 Later information revealed that Rilke and Kappus did meet in person.

 In an introduction to the collection, Kappus recounts how he came to write to Rainer Maria Rilke.
 According to Kappus, in late 1902 while a student at the Theresian Military Academy in Wiener Neustadt in Lower Austria, he was reading Rilke's poetry.
 He was approached by the academy's chaplain, Horacek, who noted that Rilke had been a pupil years earlier at the academy's lower school at Sankt Pölten.
 Horacek expressed surprise that the former pupil had "become a poet" and described to Kappus the young Rilke as a "thin, pale boy" whose quiet demeanor proved unable to bear the strain of a military education and life.
 Rilke did not continue his military education.
 At the time that Kappus learned this he was inclined toward writing and was not very keen on the notion of dedicating his life to the military.
 Kappus then decided to write to Rilke for advice.

 When Kappus wrote his first letter to Rilke he asked for Rilke to provide a critique of his poetry.
 Rilke provided the young Kappus very little in criticism or in suggestions for his improvement as a poet.
 Instead, Rilke discouraged Kappus from reading criticism and advised him to trust his inner judgment, commenting that "Nobody can advise you and help you.
 Nobody.
 There is only one way—Go into yourself."
 Rilke provided advice that inspired Kappus to search broader issues of intimacy and the nature of beauty and art, as well as probing philosophical and existential questions.
 The letters address personal issues that Kappus had apparently revealed to Rilke; ranging from atheism, loneliness, and career choices.

 The originally published collection does not include Kappus's letters to Rilke, though the original German collection does include one sonnet of Kappus's own that Rilke sent back to him in Rilke's handwriting with the instruction to "Read the lines as if they were unknown to you, and you will feel in your inmost self how very much they are yours."
 However, in 2017, the letters from Kappus to Rilke were found in the Rilke family archive.
 Kappus's letters were published in German in 2019, and an English translation was published in 2020.